Note: I received one free subscription box in exchange for this review. The review is my own opinion of Bookroo.

 Bookroo unboxing video

-Let’s take a look inside a box.
+Would you like to take a look inside a box?
+I’ve got you covered with an unboxing video.
 In this video, I unbox two different boxes of the baby board book edition of the subscription.
 Take a look.

 Reasons NOT to choose Bookroo